hiabhinavvv/pdf-analyzer-turbolearnai-clone/readme.md

 ## Project Overview

-StudyAI is an interactive document analysis platform that allows users to:
+InsightPDF is an interactive document analysis platform that allows users to:
 - Upload PDF documents
 - Process them into vector embeddings
 - Have natural language conversations about the content using local LLMs